Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Additional Experimental Results

-\paragraph{Additional Performance across Three Datasets.} Table~\ref{tab:random_forgetting_20} presents the results under $20\%$ random data forgetting scenario.
-We also show additional experimental results conducted in CIFAR-10 with PreResNet-110 as shown in Figure~\ref{tab:resnet_class} and Tiny-ImageNet with VGG-16-BN as shown in Figure~\ref{tab:vgg_class} across the class-wise scenario.
-These findings consistently align with our previous analysis, further substantiating the effectiveness of our MCU framework.
+{The linear interpolation results on CIFAR-10 with PreResNet-110 under the 10\% random data forgetting scenario are shown in Figure~\ref{fig:linear_interpolation}.
+As observed, linear interpolation fails to produce any effective intermediate unlearning models along the interpolation pathway.
+The best-performing model is consistently the pre-unlearning model itself (i.e., at $t = 1$).
+This behavior can be attributed to the fact that linear interpolation, unlike the Bézier or Polychain curve, does not involve any optimization and therefore cannot bypass loss barriers between $\theta_o$ and $\theta_p$.
+Existing work ~\cite{mc_2018, frankle2020linear} indicates that linear mode connectivity only holds under specific conditions (e.g., similar learning rates, training trajectories), and does not generally apply across arbitrary model pairs or diverse tasks.
+Thus, purely linear pathways are not sufficient for discovering intermediate models that balance forgetting quality and retaining performance.}

-Under comprehensive evaluation metrics, both $\text{MCU}_{\beta}$ and MCU consistently rank as the top two performers, achieving results nearly equivalent to the RT model.
-Notably, $\text{MCU}_{\beta}$ achieves $100\%$ unlearning accuracy on forgetting data, ensuring robust and reliable performance across diverse settings.
+\paragraph{Additional Unlearning Performance for Baselines and $\text{MCUs}$.} Table~\ref{tab:vgg_random} shows the results in VGG-16-BN with Tiny-ImageNet under $10\%$ random data forgetting scenario.
+Table~\ref{tab:random_forgetting_20} presents the results under $20\%$ random data forgetting scenario across 3 different datasets.
+We also show additional experimental results conducted in CIFAR-10 with PreResNet-110 as shown in Table~\ref{tab:resnet_class} and Tiny-ImageNet with VGG-16-BN as shown in Table~\ref{tab:vgg_class} under the class-wise scenario.
+Furthermore, the results of 10\% random data forgetting on CIFAR-10 with VGG-16-BN are presented in Table~\ref{tab:cifar10_vgg}.
+These findings consistently align with our previous analysis, further substantiating the effectiveness of our MCUs.